-“The reality of slums is that a majority of us don’t have access to flush toilets.” – Samson Ongari, Mukuru resident.
+“Majority of us don’t have access to flush toilets.” – Samson Ongari, Mukuru resident.

 Samson Ongari, a landlord in Mukuru slum, has installed one Fresh Life Toilet for 18 households in his residential plot.
 Landlords like Samson who have invested in Fresh Life Toilets for their tenants have low tenancy turnover rates, and therefore earn consistent incomes from their rental units.
 He shares his experience.